SBM blog CTA mobile 1

 • Send promotions and coupons about your products and make it easy for users to complete the transaction in-app.

-Engagement is the name of the game to keep customers using your mobile app.
+Engagement is the key to keeping customers using your mobile app.
 Push notifications are great for getting users to open the app and check their alerts.
 (If you want to learn more, our guide to mobile push notifications has everything you need to know about push notifications, their benefits, and how they can be used.)
 But what’s next?

 In-app messaging can help you keep the conversation going by following up on the notifications, providing additional information, supporting user onboarding, answering questions, sending personalized offers, or prompting customers to take the next steps.